-You might have heard the saying "little bad information is a dangerous thing", and that's definitely the case when it comes to measuring your marketing performance.
+You might have heard the saying a "little bad information is a dangerous thing", and that's definitely the case when it comes to measuring your marketing performance.

 So, in this video we want to show you a more full way to measure the impact of your campaigns because there's a good chance that right now, you're not giving enough credit to some of your marketing efforts, and you're giving too much credit to some of the other ones that are running.